amanzi/amanzi/test_suites/verification/flow/saturated/transient/theis_isotropic_1d/amanzi_theis_isotropic_1d.rst

 .. figure:: schematic/Theis.png
     :figclass: align-center

-    **Illustration of transient drawdown**
+    **Illustration of transient drawdown in a confined aquifer.**

 Mesh
 ~~~~

 The mesh is generated in the input file.
-It consists of cells with size :math:`dx=4` m, :math:`dy=4` m, and :math:`dz=10` m.
+It consists of cells with size :math:`\Delta x=4` m, :math:`\Delta y=4` m, and :math:`\Delta z=10` m.
 It has 600 grid cells in the x-direction and 600 grid cells in the y-direction, with a single cell width in the z-direction.

 .. figure:: figures/mesh.png
     :figclass: align-center